The Best Milk Frothing Pitcher for Latte Art

 At a coffee shop or home bar where you have several milk pitchers for different types of milk, it makes sense to have different milk jugs with finishes to quickly tell them apart – black for dairy milk, white for oat milk, for example.

 The right milk frothing pitcher is crucial for any barista.
 If you want to create the perfect creamy microfoam and pour it into captivating designs, you need the right tool.

-Our favourite frothing jug this year is the Fellow Eddy.
+Our favorite frothing jug this year is the Fellow Eddy.
 This innovative design features an open-ended handle and unique spout, making pouring latte art comfortable and easy.
-Our runner-up choice, the Barista Hustle Frothing Pitcher, is an attractive option for something a little more traditional.
+Our runner-up choice, the Barista Hustle Milk Frothing Pitcher, is an attractive option for something a little more traditional.

 The difference between a milk frother and a steaming pitcher is that a proper milk frother is a stand-alone device used to introduce air into the milk, usually with a whisk-like device.
 Some frothers are equipped with induction heaters to warm the milk.
 In contrast, a steaming pitcher is just a vessel that holds and pours milk, and it must be paired with a steaming wand to produce aerated warm milk.